Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting

 \section{Conclusion}

-In this paper, we consider joint BS and RIS beamforming design for RIS-assisted downlink multi-user beamforming, aiming to provide efficient and scalable algorithms.
-We have shown that the joint BS and RIS beamforming optimization for the QoS problem can be broken down into a BS multicast beamforming QoS problem and an RIS passive multicast beamforming MMF problem, and we have proposed an AMBF approach to solve the two subproblems alternatingly.
-We have utilized the optimal multicast beamforming structure to solve the BS multicast beamforming QoS problem efficiently.
-We have also developed a PSA-based fast iterative algorithm to solve the challenging RIS passive multicast MMF problem, which only contains closed-form updates with cheap computation.
-We have shown that our AMBF approach is also applicable to the unicast scenario, making it an effective method for general RIS-assisted downlink beamforming.
-For the RIS-assisted MMF problem, based on the relation of the QoS and MMF problems, we have used the optimal BS beamforming structure again to transform the MMF problem and propose a PSA-based iterative algorithm.
-Similar to that for the QoS problem, The algorithm uses the closed-form updates per iteration, leading to a highly computationally efficient solution.
-Simulation results show that our proposed algorithms outperform the alternative methods and that the computational complexity is substantially lower than most existing methods and grows linearly with the number of RIS reflective elements and BS antennas.
+In this paper, we consider joint BS and RIS beamforming design for RIS-assisted downlink multicasting, aiming to provide efficient and scalable algorithms.
+We show that the QoS problem can be broken down into a BS multicast beamforming QoS problem and an RIS passive multicast beamforming MMF problem, and we propose an AMBF approach to solve the two subproblems alternatingly.
+Our proposed fast algorithm for AMBF utilizes the optimal BS mutlicast beamforming structure for computational efficiency and employs a PSA-based fast first-order algorithm to solve the RIS passive multicast MMF problem via iterative closed-form updates.
+The overall computational complexity grows linearly with the number of BS antennas and RIS elements.
+For the RIS-assisted MMF problem, we utilize the optimal BS beamforming structure to transform the MMF problem and propose an APSA algorithm using all closed-form updates, leading to a highly computationally efficient solution with complexity linear the number of BS antennas and RIS elements.
+Simulation results shows that our proposed algorithms provide favorable performance with low cost in computational time as compared with existing methods.

 \appendices